 WordPress agencies and freelancers need to deal with a wide variety of topics from performance to positioning to SEO and social media.
 We have nine questions for our agency partner Sven Jagata from Kreative Kommunikation: How does he deal with such demands?
 And what are his best tips for clean project planning?

-Sven, you recently moved a WooCommerce shop to us because the store was mentioned on TV and you were expecting significantly more traffic.
-What is your experience with RAIDBOXES?
+Sven, you recently moved a WooCommerce shop to us because it was mentioned on TV and significantly more traffic was to be expected.
+What is your experience with Raidboxes?

-I'm hosted at RAIDBOXES in the past and can only say that, as always, it went absolutely smoothly.
-Your migration service alone took a lot of work off my hands.
-In addition, you gave me a few tips on how to make the site even more performant.
+I am already a "repeat offender" at Raidboxes and can only say that, as always, it went absolutely smoothly.
+Your relocation service alone saved me a lot of work.
+In addition, you gave me a few tips on how to make siteeven more performant.

 I chose RAIDBOXES because I'm 100 percent sure that I can rely on an absolutely professional and, above all, reliable infrastructure for my customer projects.
 I have a good feeling about it for myself and especially for my customers at all times.

 Apart from our managed hosting, how do you go about making a WordPress website as performant as possible?

 The motto above all is: "Less is more".
 This means paying scrupulous attention to image sizes during development and only installing the absolutely necessary plugins.
 Furthermore, I've had excellent experiences with the PrestoPlayer in connection with bunny.net as a streaming server and CDN, especially with integrating videos.

 Another example of what you've created with WordPress is a knowledge platform.
 Which plugins did you use here?